 Why campaign with us?

 Campaigning with us means helping to influence the people that make decisions across the UK.
 We want people affected by dementia to get the care they deserve, when they need it.
-There are lots of ways you can get involved:

 - If you only have one minute – sign up as a campaigner to stay up to date with the latest news and support future campaign actions

-- If you have a little bit longer – share your story with us to inform and shape our campaigns
+- If you have more time – share your story with us to inform and shape our campaigns